bordera-randy/Resources/Student Resources/Advanced PowerShell.md

 Write-Output $data.property
 ```

-## PowerShell Remoting
+## 🖧 PowerShell Remoting

-Manage remote systems with PowerShell Remoting:
-- Setting up remoting
-- Using `Enter-PSSession` and `Invoke-Command`
-- Configuring trusted hosts and authentication
+> **Summary:** Manage remote systems, automate at scale, and securely connect to Windows and Linux hosts.

 ### Setting Up Remoting
 Enable PowerShell Remoting on your systems.